INDIA AND THE AMRITRAJ LIVING ROOM

 around the walls.

-Maybe my decision to leave New Zealand and try coaching tennis overseas wasn’t such a goofy idea.
-If I didn’t last very long at this new adventure at least I had met Vijay Amritraj and had been a guest in his living room.
+Maybe my decision to leave New Zealand and try coaching tennis overseas wasn’t such a silly idea.
+If I didn’t last very long at this new adventure, at least I had met Vijay Amritraj and had been a guest in his living room.

-Working overseas was already looking like a good idea.
+Working overseas might just turn out to be a good idea.

 Comments